-With regard to trademarks, my charge is typically $950 per trademark per class for which protection is sought.
+With regard to trademarks, my charge is typically $1100 per trademark per class for which protection is sought.
 Each application requires three specimens showing the use of the mark in conjunction with the goods.
-When first adopting a trademark it is highly advisable to have a full search performed at a separate charge of about $1600.
+When first adopting a trademark it is highly advisable to have a full search performed at a separate charge of about $2000 depending upon depth and demanded turn-around time.
 Information required includes the date of first use, the date of first use in interstate commerce (across a state boundary in the United States, either to another state or overseas), a description of all of the goods to which the mark is to be applied, and the identity of the owner of the trademark.

 SELECTION CRITERIA (5 Golden rules)

 1. Name should not be descriptive of the goods or services provided under the mark.
 (See A, B, C, E, & F below)

 2. Name should not contain any geographical designations.
 (See C, E & F, below)

 3. Name should not be found in any dictionary (See B & F below)

 4. Name should be no persons last name.(See D, & F below)

 5. Name should not be scandalous or vulgar (against public policy).